 b) Push notifications more valued: When too much of information is already available, end users get the options to opt the one/s that resonate more with them and keep them under their reach (on mobile devices, desktops), by choosing to receive notifications on the updates and offers from a site.

-c) Less has more: Pushed messages are short messages with a brief of the published content two liners (mostly) is more striking and engaging.
-So, end users prefer taking notice of these alerts.
+c) Less has more: Pushed messages are short messages with a brief of the published content two liners (mostly) are more striking and engaging.
+So, end-users prefer taking notice of these alerts.

-In our upcoming blogs, we have covered "Top 3 Push Notifications service providers & comparative chart" and "How to add Push Notifications in WordPress?".
+In our upcoming blogs, we have covered "Top 3 Push Notifications service providers and comparative chart" and "How to add Push Notifications in WordPress?".

 We trust that this blog was helpful.
-If you've liked the blog, then please subscribe to our website to receive the pdf on "Beginner's Guide to Web Push Notification 2019 & How to Add Web Push Notification in WordPress?" which we would be launching soon.
+If you've liked the blog, then please subscribe to our website to receive the pdf on "Beginner's Guide to Web Push Notification and How to Add Web Push Notification in WordPress?" which we would be launching soon.